microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 ## Getting started

 The easiest way to create a template is to start with an existing template and modify that template.
-Right now, we have top level templates for ADT_A01 (admit message), OML_021 (lab order message), ORU_R01 (observation result message), and VXU_V04 (vaccination update message).
+However, you can also start from scratch to create your template.
+Right now for HL7 v2, we have top level templates for ADT_A01 (admit message), OML_021 (lab order message), ORU_R01 (observation result message), and VXU_V04 (vaccination update message).
 We will add more templates as the HL7 community defines them.
-You can also start from scratch to create your template.
+For C-CDA, we have top level templates for Care Plan, CCD, Consultation Note, Discharge Summary, History and Physical, Operative Note, Procedure Note, Progress Note, Referral Note and Transfer Summary.
+We will add more templates as we receive more customer feedback.

 To get started updating/creating templates: